Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 My daughter.

-My two grandkids, Yes.
+My two grandkids, yes.

+All right.
 How old are the grandkids?
+Three and two.

+Little Henry, he's three, and little Charlie, she's two.
 So at some point, you got to break out the YouTube clips of you going coast to coast.

 You know,